Nostoceras: Description

-Nostoceras is typified by a tightly coiled helical spire on a large U shaped body chamber with the aperture, in mature individuals, nearly touching and lying underneath the spire.
+Nostoceras is typified by a tightly coiled helical spire on a large U-shaped body chamber with the aperture, in mature individuals, nearly touching and lying underneath the spire.
 The initial helical whorls are covered with fine ribs and may have small spines.
-The U shaped body chamber has coarser ribbing and large tubercles.
+The U-shaped body chamber has coarser ribbing and large tubercles.
 Periodic constrictions may be present on the phragmocone.
 Species may coil either to the left or to the right.
-Nostoceras is like Bostrychoceras in general form, except that its ribs may be flaired and the constrictions may or may not be present.
+Nostoceras is like Bostrychoceras in general form, except that its ribs may be flared and the constrictions may or may not be present.